The rise of Service Robots

 Robotics have been of great use to humans since the Industrial Revolution, they have made manufacturing and processes way easier for us for hundreds of years.
 So, what exactly is a service robot and how does it differ from what we already know about robots?
 The international Federation of Robotics defines a service/smart robot as follows: A robot that performs useful tasks for humans or equipment excluding industrial automation applications.
 According to ISO 8373 these robots require “a degree of autonomy”, which is the “ability to perform intended tasks based on current state and sensing, without human intervention”.

-So now that we know what service robots are and how are they different from traditional we can take a look at what how are they helping humans.
+So now that we know what service robots are and how different they are from traditional robots, we can take a look at how are they helping humans.

 The service robots applications, as we saw earlier, depends on the artificial intelligence capabilities they have.
 Among the service robots use cases, some of the most popular are security robots, waiter robots, scouting robots and lately, construction robots.